 One of the first questions prospective clients generally ask me is some variant of, “How much do your design services cost?”

-The short answer to that question is, “Probably somewhere around eighty cents per square foot.”
+The short answer to that question is, “Probably somewhere around ninety-five cents per square foot.”
 But in reality that is misleading, and the fact of the matter is, commissioning an excellent design professional could actually save you money!

 If you consider your project from a business perspective, you’ll make many decisions based upon the ROI (Return On Investment).
 Today’s television programing has a plethora of shows incorporating this principle, and you have likely seen them.
 In these shows they typically find a distressed property that can be acquired at a “bargain price”, and then strive to make it “highly desirable.”
 Decisions are made not only with an eye for design and the aesthetic appeal, but also with the ROI being considered in the equation.
 For example: That imported terrazzo floor at Spend Big Bucks may be absolutely perfect for the space, but the nice tile at Keep Your Money may also suffice.

 Resale and how much profit is being eroded in these purchasing decisions are always considered, as are the lead times, current construction schedules and deadlines, and any other factors that may cause delays.
 Time is money after all, especially if you are paying interest.